FENECON Home 10 assembly and operating instructions

 If the three integrated relays are not sufficient, an external 8-channel relay board can be connected via Ethernet. |

-The pin assignment of the Harting connector is shown in detail below. |
+The pin assignment of the Harting plug can be seen in detail below. |

 Item | Description |